 There is nothing better than any one of these items freshly cooked and slathered in butter and homemade jam.
 I’m fairly sure the girdle got lost somewhere in my Mum’s last house move.
 Which is a pity as I’d love to cook on it.

 My kids request this quick cook more than any other at a weekend, most often dousing them in maple syrup with a side of bacon, the influence of my blogging buddy Michelle at work here.
-Where I on the other hand still like them with butter, jam and a cup of tea.
+Where I, on the other hand, still like them with butter, jam and a cup of tea.
 This is possibly because growing up we ate these as an afternoon treat, rather than as a breakfast or brunch option.
-Regardless they have now become a weekend brunch staple in my house, all the better now that my children can make them themselves.
+Regardless they have now become a weekend brunch staple, all the better now that my children can make them themselves.

 I don’t have a girdle, instead I use a non-stick frying pan.
 The tricky bit is getting the pan to the right temperature.
-Put it on high then reduce heat to medium high for cooking.
+Put it on high to get some heat into the pan, then reduce heat to medium high for cooking.
 Brush the pan with some butter and pour in a ladle of the pancake batter.
 Once you see bubbles forming on top, carefully flip it over to cook on the other side.

-If you like pancakes for an alternative why not try out our recipe for Poffertjes – Dutch Pancakes.
-Another great breakfast sweet treat try our Cinnamon Rolls.
 Hosting your own brunch then take the stress out of it and head to our Ultimate Guide to Brunch.
-Here you’ll find all our brunch recipes together with some great advice on how to get started.
+Here you’ll find all our brunch recipes together with some great advice, hints and tips on how to get started.

 - 100 g self raising flour

 - 15 ml milk